IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/security.md

 ### Internal Clients

-LM installs with some clients configured to allow secure communication internally.
+TNCO installs with some clients configured to allow secure communication internally.
 These clients are mandatory, but their default passwords can be changed.
 Additionally their respective token validitity periods can also be configured (all values in seconds).
 Their meanings are as follows:

 - the value `configurator.security.lm.nimrod.accessTokenValidity` represents the frequency with which the Lifecycle Manager user interface will refresh its authentication session.
 A refresh involves a seamless reconfirmation of the user's validity and available roles with the LDAP user store.
 - the value `configurator.security.lm.nimrod.refreshTokenValidity` represents the period of time over which the access token can be automatically refreshed.
 After this has expired, the user will be forced to login again.